gottacatchenall/ms_sampling_effort/manuscript.md

 inference in network ecology.
 For example, if we aim to measure structural or dynamic stability of a network, or to infer indirect interactions [@Williams2002TwoDeg], these estimates could be prone to error if the observed network is not sampled "enough".
-What exactly "enough" means is then specific to the application.
-Further, predictions about network rewiring [@Thompson2017DisGov] due to a changing climate could be error-prone without accounting interactions not-observed in the data but that still may become climatically infeasible.
+What exactly "enough" means is then specific to the application, and should be assessed via methods like those here when designing samples.
+Further, predictions about network rewiring [@Thompson2017DisGov] due to a changing climate could be error-prone without accounting for interactions that have not been observed but that still may become climatically infeasible.

-What then does this elucidate about how to design samples of interactions [@Jordano2016SamNet]?
+This highlights the need for a quantitatively robust approach samples design: for interactions [@Jordano2016SamNet] and otherwise [@Carlson2020WhaWou].
 The primary takeaway is that when planning the sampling effort across sites, it is necessary to take both the size of the species pool into account.
 Further, simulating the process of observation could be a powerful tool for planing study design which takes relative abundance into account, and provide a null baseline for detection of interaction strength.
 A model similar to that here can and should be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.